mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 science combined in tribute to thousands of years of Terran culture.
 Many of the buildings are copies of famous structures from Earth, rebuilt using Strend technology and vision.
-The _Tower Strend_ is a space elevator two hundred kilometres tall that is a precise scale model of the old Eiffel tower on Earth.
+The _Tower Strend_ is a space elevator two hundred kilometers tall that is a precise scale model of the old Eiffel tower on Earth.

 Unfortunately, the people of Strend are treated as little more than mobile adjuncts to these wonderful cities.
-Genetic and cybernetic engineering are commonplace – a child might be assigned his future role at birth and then physically optimised for that purpose.
+Genetic and cybernetic engineering are commonplace – a child might be assigned his future role at birth and then physically optimized for that purpose.
 Strend cybernetics are both highly advanced and surprisingly beautiful, resembling sculptures more than prosthetics but aesthetics cannot excuse the crippling lack of freedom on Strend.